Certified Graph Unlearning: Certified Graph Unlearning

 \begin{assumption} For any $\mathcal{D}$, $i\in[n]$ and $\mathbf{w}\in\mathbb{R}^F$: (1) $\|\nabla\ell(\mathbf{e}_i^T\mathbf{Z}\mathbf{w},\mathbf{e}_i^T\mathbf{Y})\|\leq c$ (i.e. the norm of $\nabla \ell$ is $c$-bounded); (2) $\ell''$ is $\gamma_2$-Lipschitz; (3) $\|\mathbf{e}_i^T\mathbf{X}\| \leq 1$; (4) $\ell'$ is $\gamma_1$-Lipschitz; (5) $\ell'$ is $c_1$-bounded. \end{assumption}

 Assumptions (1)-(3) are also needed for unstructured unlearning of linear classifiers~\cite{guo2020certified}.
-To account for graph-structured data, we require the additional assumptions (4)-(5) to establish worst-case bounds.
-The additional assumptions may be avoided when working with data dependent bounds (Section~\ref{sec:Emp_discussion}).
+To account for graph-structured data, we require the additional assumptions (4)-(5) to establish worst-case bounds, which can be avoided when working with data-dependent bounds (Section~\ref{sec:Emp_discussion}).

-In all subsequent derivations, without loss of generality, we assume that the training set comprises the first $m$ nodes (i.e. $T_r=[m]$), where $m\leq n$.
-Also, we assume that the unlearned data point corresponds to the $m^{th}$ node for node feature and node unlearning; for edge unlearning, we wish to unlearn the edge $(1,m)$.
+In all subsequent derivations, we assume that the unlearned data point corresponds to the $m^{th}$ node for node feature and node unlearning; for edge unlearning, we wish to unlearn the edge $(1,m)$.
 Generalizations for multiple unlearning requests are discussed in Section~\ref{sec:Emp_discussion}.